 Sometimes your plumbing stinks.
 We don’t mean that your toilet isn’t flushing right or your pipes are leaking, either.
 We’re being literal.
 Sometimes your plumbing just… smells bad.
 Sometimes it even smells really bad.
 Stinky plumbing problems happen for all kinds of reasons, some more obvious than others.
-No matter the cause, no one should have to deal with nose-wrinkling, stomach-churning plumbing aromas.
+No matter the cause, no one should have to deal with nose-wrinkling, stomach-churning plumbing aromas in their home.

-These are the four most common reasons for stinky plumbing problems and how to avoid and prevent them.
-Follow these tips and you’ll be able to ensure your bathroom remains a sanctuary, instead of a… stink-tuary.
+To demystify (and defuse) unpleasant plumbing smells, we present the four most common reasons your plumbing smells bad and how to avoid and prevent them.
+Follow these tips and you’ll be able to ensure your bathroom remains a sanctuary, instead of a… stank-tuary.

 All kinds of things can damage your sewer line.
 Clogs can build up until the pressure forces the line to burst.
 Tree roots could grow through the line.
 The line itself could sink into the ground due to soil conditions and split.
 A broken sewer line is leaking sewage.
 Sewage stinks.
 The smell of sewage coming from your drains and outside our home could be the biggest sign of a sewer line breach.

 If you think you have sewer line breach, look for constantly clogging toilets, gurgling sounds from drains, and pest problems.
 Unfortunately, there are no easy, reliable DIY fixes for a sewer line breach.
 You’ll need to call professionals right away.
 Pros will have to either dig into your yard or use trenchless sewer repair to repair or replace the broken sewer line before it becomes an even bigger problem.